Reduce the risks

 How to avoid animal collisions

-Taking a road trip this summer?
+Taking a road trip?
 Whether you’re heading to a national park or just cruising the highway outside of town, you may encounter wildlife on the road.
 Learn the steps you can take to avoid an animal collision and what to do if it happens to you.